 Poet and diplomat Joachim Sartorius lived and worked in Cyprus for many years, both before and after the division of 1974 and the difficulties that followed.
 Filtering the sediments of Cyprus’ rich history, The Geckos of Bellapais is an impressionistic account of the island he knew, written with a heartfelt enthusiasm for its people, culture, and the rugged beauty of the Aegean.

 JOACHIM SARTORIUS is a poet, translator and commentator.
 He grew up in Tunis and spent twenty years in the diplomatic service in New York, Istanbul and Nicosia.
 He was Secretary General of the Goethe Institut until 2000, and from 2001-2011 was Director of the Berliner Festspiele.
 He lives and works in Berlin.
 A collection of his poetry, Ice Memory (Carcanet, 2006), is available in English.
-He is the author of My Cyprus and The Princes’ Islands.
+He is the author of The Princes’ Islands.

 STEPHEN BROWN is a playwright, translator, and cultural critic.

 © Haus Publishing Ltd. 2022